-The Statement of Financial Position carrying amounts for cash and cash equivalents, marketable securities, trade and other payables, and finance leases approximate fair value due to their short-term nature and the fair value of long-term receivable is approximated by applying the effective interest method.
+The carrying amounts for cash, receivables, marketable securities, accounts payable and accrued liabilities approximate fair value due to their short-term nature and the fair value of long-term receivable is approximated by applying the effective interest method.
 Due to the use of subjective judgments and uncertainties in the determination of fair values these values should not be interpreted as being realizable in an immediate settlement of the financial instruments.